JuanCrg90/Clean-Code-Notes/README.md

 ### Isolating from Change

 Needs will change, therefore code will change.
 We learned in OO 101 that there are concrete classes, which contain implementation details (code), and abstract classes, which represent concepts only.
 A client class depending upon concrete details is at risk when those details change.
-We can introduce intefaces and abstract classes to help isolate the impact of those details.
+We can introduce interfaces and abstract classes to help isolate the impact of those details.

 <a name="chapter11">
 <h1>Chapter 11 -  Systems</h1>